coder3112/Mathematics-IA/introduction.typ

 #let introduction = [
 = Introduction
-We consider the challenge of capturing perfectly rectangular objects, such as a book page, when photographed from an angle or non-standard perspective.
+Consider the challenge of capturing perfectly rectangular objects, such as a book page, when photographed from an angle or non-standard perspective.
 The resulting image often needs to be cropped and distorted to restore its conventional rectangular appearance.
 Image editing software addresses this issue by allowing users to select four points that define a quadrilateral, which can then be transformed into a rectangle with the correct dimensions.
 #figure(
   grid(
       columns: 2,